The mestiza muse

 If you need a good gel for high porosity hair, read: Best Gels For High Porosity Hair: Key Ingredients.

-Why High-Porosity Hairs Needs A Curl-Defining Cream?
+Why High-Porosity Hair Needs A Curl-Defining Cream

 To learn more about moisturizing high porosity hair, read: How To Moisturize High Porosity Hair: Key Ingredients.